infor-design/enterprise-wc/src/components/ids-pie-chart/README.md

 ## Accessibility Guidelines

 - 1.4.1 Use of Color - Color is not used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.
--  Markup is to treat the bar items as a list `role="list"`.
-The bar items are `role="listitem"`.
+- Markup is to treat the pie slices as a list `role="list"`.
+The pie slices are `role="listitem"`.
 The tab index is not visible to the user as it is not needed and can be navigated with a screen reader.
 - Using voice over the sequence is to
   - Navigate to the parent element above it  or parent page
   - Hold <kbd>caps lock + left/right arrow</kbd>
   - You will hear the title , followed by number of items and then each list item
   - Proceed to use <kbd>caps lock + left/right arrow</kbd> will move through the list items announcing the values
 - The contrast and actual colors can be a concern for visibility impaired and color blind people.
 However, you can customize the color by passing higher contrast colors.
 Or you can add a pattern to the color with the `pattern` attribute.

 ## Regional Considerations